taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

 su -c "/home/mu/screenshot/run.sh $1" mu
 ```

-Copy this into `/etc/init.d`; name it whatever you want.
+Copy this into `/etc/init.d`; name it whatever you want and make the edits described in the comments.
 Enable it at boot-time with

 ``` bash
   $ insserv node_screenshot